FDA and AG Agree and Disagree and We’ll Just Have to Wait and See

 Mr. Blumenthal thought that Thalomid’s off-label uses merited a modification in the label for thalomid.
 But he did not sue!
 Recogizing that the FDA is the authority on all things pharmaceutical, he wrote them a letter.
 Responding to Mr. Blumenthal’s specific requests, the FDA granted in part and denied in part.
 Just as importantly, they applied their particular expertise to each of Blumenthal’s requests and even to issues he had not addressed.
 For instance, the FDA wrote,

-“While you have not requested that the boxed warning contain information about the use of prophylactic anticoagulation therapies, we believe that it should”
+“While you have not requested that the boxed warning contain information about the use of prophylactic anticoagulation therapies, we believe that it should”and

 “While we have not implemented all of the changes that you identify in your petition, overall, we believe that the new labeling includes far greater detail about the risks of and prophlaxis for VTE than you propose (Petition at 12).”